Why Your Brain Creates Obstacles to Your Own Goals

 - “Can we avoid this and still be okay?”

-And if it finds an easier path that still feels “good enough” in the moment, it will usually take it.
+And if it finds an easier option that feels “good enough” in the moment, it will usually choose that path.

-This is why certain patterns feel so automatic:
+That’s why certain behaviors can feel almost automatic:

 - Scrolling feels easier than working